CSC207-UofT/course-project-group-054/phase2/design_document.md

 We have often made use of GitHub pull requests.
 Examples are linked to from the “Design patterns” and “Member progress and plans” sections of this document.

+### Actions

+We have used two GitHub actions in workflows in the `.github/workflows` folder:
+- `automerge`: As we have configured it, [this action](https://github.com/marketplace/actions/merge-pull-requests-automerge-action) automatically merges pull requests that have at least one approval and that have the label `automerge` and then deletes automerged branches.
+- `stale`: As we have configured it, [this action](https://github.com/marketplace/actions/close-stale-issues) labels issues and pull requests that have been open 1 day with no activity as `stale`.

 ## Code style and documentation

 There should be no warnings when the code is opened in IntelliJ and classes and methods have Javadoc.